ELEC5721: Foundations of Signals and Systems (2013 - Semester 2)

 Attribute Development Method Attribute Developed

 MATLAB based group projects are conducted in tutorials and assignments.
-Project Management and Teamwork (Level 3)
+Project and Team Skills (Level 1)

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.